netscaler/netscaler-xds-adaptor/docs/istio-integration/features.md

 # Features supported according to Istio resources

-The detailed list of fields supported on Citrix ADC as per the Istio CRDs (Destination Rule, Virtual Service, Policy, Gateway, Service Entry) is specified as follows:
+The list of supported fields on Citrix ADC as per the Istio CRDs (Destination Rule, Virtual Service, Policy, Gateway, and Service Entry) is specified as follows:

 ## [Destination Rule](https://istio.io/latest/docs/reference/config/networking/destination-rule/)